Hold The Key of Dividend Yield Strategy Today

-Dividend yield of your current stock portfolio will determine how successful you are as a value investor.
+Dividend yield of your current stock portfolio determine how successful you are as a value investor.
 Do you have any dividend yield strategy in placed before picking the right dividend stocks?
 While dividend yield strategy is suitable for any age groups of investors, it may be more important for elderly investors and retirees who are less risk adverse and looking for immediate income.

 2. Is the current dividend yield percentage (after tax deduction) at least 5-7%?
 A good dividend stock will create income to beat the inflation rate and reinvestments of such dividends can grow your wealth substantially over a period of time.
 There are many good dividend-paying stocks and I personally have vested interests in Real Estate Investment Trusts(REITs).
 Good REITs pay higher dividends on quarterly basis and this excites me.